JuliaPhysics/Mueller.jl/docs/src/examples.md

 Sp45 = M45 * S
 ```

-if we take the difference of the two measurements, `Sp` and `Sp45`, we remove the unpolarized intensity component of the light and retain only the polarized component (in this case, stokes Q)
+If we take the difference of the two measurements, `Sp` and `Sp45`, we remove the unpolarized intensity component of the light and retain only the polarized component (in this case, stokes Q).

 ```@example pdi
 diffQ = Sp - Sp45
 ```

-from this difference, we get a clean observable of the polarimetric signal
+From this difference, we get a clean observable of the polarimetric signal.

 ```@example pdi
 Qhat = diffQ[2]
 Qhat ≈ S[2]
 ```

-Let's repeat this process with the HWP at 22.5° and 67.5° we can measure the +U and -U states
+Let's repeat this process with the HWP at 22.5° and 67.5°, which allows us to measure the +U and -U amplitudes.

 ```@example pdi
 M225 = linear_polarizer() * hwp(22.5°)